-Students in the classroom who are in violation of our beliefs or who are not doing their job in the classroom will be subject to the following planning process.
-Students can either be referred due to a concern or in more serious concerns removed from the classroom.
+Students can either be referred due to a concern or in more serious concerns removed from the classroom

 Significant behaviors have been identified which cause a student to be referred to the principal with a consequence assigned.
 These include: use or possession of drugs, including alcohol and tobacco; physical violence; weapons; profanity directed at staff or fellow students, repeated student or staff harassment or intimidation, and theft or willful destruction of property.